ducalex/retro-go/README.md

 ## Capturing crash logs
 When a panic occurs, Retro-Go has the ability to save debugging information to `/sd/crash.log`.
 This provides users with a simple way of recovering a backtrace (and often more) without having to install drivers and serial console software.
 A weak hook is installed into esp-idf panic's putchar, allowing us to save each chars in RTC RAM.
 Then, after the system resets, we can move that data to the sd card.
 You will find a small esp-idf patch to enable this feature in tools/patches.

+To resolve the backtrace you will need the application's elf file.
+If lost, you can recreate it by building the app again **using the same esp-idf and retro-go versions**.
+Then you can run `xtensa-esp32-elf-addr2line -ifCe app-name/build/app-name.elf`.

 ## Porting
 I don't want to maintain non-ESP32 ports in this repository but let me know if I can make small changes to make your own port easier!
 The absolute minimum requirements for Retro-Go are roughly: